 Upgrade to refrigerated vehicles

-If you see an increase in demand for cooling services from customers, you may want to consider investing in cars that have built-in food courier features.
+If you see an increase in demand for cooling services from customers, you may want to consider investing in cars that have built-in medical courier features.
 This significantly reduces long-term expenditures for the delivery of perishable goods and will be eligible for handling shipments.